ihrapsa/KlipperWrt/README.md

     ./2_script_manual.sh

 - Follow the prompted instructions and wait for everything to be installed
+- remove the scripts when done: `rm -rf /root/*.sh`
 - Done!

 - When done and rebooted use `http://klipperwrt.local` or `http://box-ip`to access the Klipper client